feltus/OSG-GEM/README.md

         $ ./submit

-From here, the user may follow our documentation to modify the software options as well as point to their own input dataset.
+From here, the user may follow our documentation to modify the software options as well as point to their own input datasets.